Getting Started with TiddlyWiki in 2026 (featuring encryption and TiddlyDesktop)🎯

 Collection of plugins, components, and sample content to get you up and running with TW.
 An example of a TW edition is empty.html, which we use below.
 See tiddlywiki.com/#Editions or tiddlywiki.com/static/Editions.html.

-Window that lists registered wikis and their paths.
-The title of this window can be changed by clicking the Settings button at the top of this main window: Settings > Wiki List Window Title
+Window for managing TiddlyDesktop wikis.
+It includes a list of registered wikis and their paths.
+The title of this window can be changed from “Main” by clicking the button labeled Settings at the top of this window.

 Tiddler